COMPLEX CYBER HIGIENE

 Cybersecurity review

-A cybersecurity review should give you a clear idea of your organization's problem areas and what issues you need to deal with regarding your organization's security posture.
+A cybersecurity review should give you a clear idea of your organization's problem areas and what issues you needed to deal with regarding your organization's security posture.